vavenCV/dbus2mqtt/README.md

 **dbus2mqtt** is considered stable for the use-cases it has been tested against, and is actively being developed.
 Documentation is continuously being improved.

 Initial testing has focused on MPRIS integration.
-A table of tested MPRIS players and their supported methods can be found here: [Mediaplayer integration with Home Assistant](https://jwnmulder.github.io/dbus2mqtt/examples/home_assistant_media_player.html)
+A table of tested MPRIS players and their supported methods can be found on [Mediaplayer integration with Home Assistant](https://jwnmulder.github.io/dbus2mqtt/examples/home_assistant_media_player.html)

 ## Getting started with dbus2mqtt